-Their original name was Bull-and-Terrier because they were produced from Bulldogs and Terriers to make super strong and vicious canines.
+Their original name was Bull-and-Terrier because they were produced from Bulldogs and Terriers to make super strong canines.

 The American Pit Bull Terrier is most commonly associated with the “Pitbull” name, and that’s the canine we mean when referring to the Greyhound Pitbull Mix.